robin-raymond/zax.io/functions.md

 ### Function polymorphism

-The language support polymorphism based on strong type matching.
-Two (or more) functions can share the same name and the compiler will select the function with the best match of the arguments.
-Types, references, pointers, mutability, `constant` types, return types, and other factors are considered during the function selection process.
-The full discussion for what is considered a best match is beyond the scope of this section.
+Zax supports polymorphism based on strong type matching.
+Two (or more) functions can share the same name and a compiler will select a function with the best match of input arguments.
+Types, references, pointers, mutability, `constant` types, return types, and other factors are considered during a function selection process.
+A full discussion for what is considered a best match is beyond the scope of this section.

 [Value polymorphism](flow-control.md) is also supported which is discussed in the [flow control](flow-control.md) section.